 The 1:50000 topo map (based on 1976 aerial photos!) ) put out by the Federal Government’s Department of Energy, Mines and Resources includes the Little Missinaibi Lake area.
 It is the 042 B 04 Bolkow map.
-(Click on the link to access a downloadable copy from the government website.)
+(Click on the link to download an 11.7 Mb jpg copy from my website.)

 Here is p.
 90 of the text –

 In 1994 Hap Wilson’s Missinaibi: Journey To The Northern Sky was published.
-It provided paddlers with essential information on rapids and portages that would ensure a safer journey down the entire length of the Missinaibi, still one of North America’s great remaining wilderness rivers.
+It provided paddlers with essential information on rapids and portages to ensure a safer journey down the entire length of the Missinaibi, still one of North America’s great remaining wilderness rivers.

 Wilson provides much more detail about the pictograph locations than Dewdney’s one-paragraph treatment.
 Also, Wilson notes four – and not three – sites on the lake.
-On his Little Missinaibi Lake map he locates various selected features from north to south.
+His Little Missinaibi Lake map locates various selected features from north to south.
 The four pictograph sites correspond to the letters A, C, E, and F.

-As the sub-title suggests, Conway highlights the stories and explanations provided by Ojibwa and Algonquin elders familiar with the pictographs and with the traditional worldview and myths of their people.
+As the subtitle suggests, Conway highlights the stories and explanations provided by Ojibwa and Algonquin elders familiar with the pictographs and their people’s traditional worldview and myths.
 It makes for an engaging entry into their beliefs and values and provides the necessary cultural context for the rock images.

-Conway begins the chapter on Little Lake Missinaibi with a retelling of an encounter he had with a group of American fishermen on the lake, which is reputed to be an outstanding pike and pickerel lake.
+Conway begins the chapter on Little Lake Missinaibi with a retelling of an encounter with a group of American fishermen on the lake, which is reputed to be an outstanding pike and pickerel lake.
 Conway and his wife were doing archeological work at a site on the lake.
-The fishermen were staying nearby in one of the two fly-in outposts located on islands at the north end of the lake near the outflow (see the map below for the locations).
+The fishermen were staying at one of the two nearby fly-in island outposts at the north end of the lake (see the map below for the locations).
 They were clearly surprised to see anyone else on the lake; Conway was just as surprised by how little they knew about where they were!
 He could be talking about me in my youth!
 He writes –

 These fishermen did not have maps or any background information about the area.
 What a loss it would be to visit the historic Missinaibi countryside so ill-informed.
 We talked about our rock research, the provincial park, and the nearby Chapleau Crown Game Preserve.

-Dewdney on his visit checked out the three sites he had been told about.
+Dewdney, on his visit, checked out the three sites he had been told about.
 Wilson, thirty years later, notes the existence of four sites.
 Another thirty years later and there are reports of further smudges and images.
 This post will focus on the four sites highlighted in Wilson’s canoe tripper’s guide; I’ll add another site that no one has commented on.

 We pass the fly-in camp and begin to hug the right shore to look for the Pothole pictographs.
 You couldn’t miss them if you tried.
 The canoe easily fits into the pothole and we get lots of pictures….
 Crossing the lake here we proceed to the next pictograph site which we find without a problem.

-With respect to the name of the site, Conway quotes an earlier visitor, the canoe historian Edwin Adney, who visited the lake in 1930 in the company of Cree and Ojibwa guides.
+Concerning the site’s name, Conway quotes an earlier visitor, the canoe historian Edwin Adney, who visited the lake in 1930 in the company of Cree and Ojibwa guides.

 It was on the vertical rock sides of a natural perfectly semi-circular recess which the Indians proceeded to name in Ojibway and Cree, Rock Kettle and Little Kettle – Akikwabik (Ojib.) and Eshikwabish (Cree). (quoted in Conway 231)

 Dewdney’s brief treatment of the lake’s three pictograph sites included sketches of various images.
-While he does not identify which of his three sites they are from – or if they are a composite made up of examples from all three sites – an examination of the images in Conway’s book leads me to conclude all of Dewdney’s image sketches come from The Pothole.
+While he does not identify which of his three sites they are from – or if they are a composite made up of examples from all three sites – an examination of the images in Conway’s book led me to conclude all of Dewdney’s image sketches come from The Pothole.
 Our visit would confirm my conclusion.

-Conway discusses this site extensively in his chapter on Little Missinaibi Lake.
+Conway discusses the Pothole site extensively in his chapter on Little Missinaibi Lake.
 In fact, it is the only site that is dealt with.

-He draws on his conversations with various Anishinaabe elders across northern Ontario over the past forty years, as well as the time he and his wife Julie spent there doing archeological work in the mid-1970’s.
-He provides a list of some 72 different pictographs although elsewhere he does mention 64 as the number.
-The difference in numbers may be because of the remains of images painted underneath later ones which he also notes.
+He draws on his conversations with various Anishinaabe elders across northern Ontario over the past forty years and the time he and his wife Julie spent there doing archeological work in the mid-1970s.
+He provides a list of some 72 different pictographs, although he mentions 64 as the number elsewhere.
+The difference in numbers may be because he has counted the remains of images painted underneath later ones.

 Three figures receive special attention in Conway’s coverage of Site #1: